Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: Experiments

-The statistics of the data generated by \genixerS{} can be found in Fig.~\ref{fig:expressionl}, Fig.~\ref{fig:regionbarchart} and Fig.~\ref{fig:regionpiechart}.
-We analyze the region width and height of generated REC data in Fig.~\ref{fig:regionwidthheight}.
-In Tab.~\ref{tab:statrecdata}, we compare the number of images, objects, and the average length of expression with other grounding-based datasets.
+The statistics of the synthetic dataset \textbf{Genixer-350K} are presented in Fig.~\ref{fig:groudningstat}, showcasing metrics related to expression length, region width, and height.
+Tab.~\ref{tab:statrecdata} offers a comparative analysis of our dataset, highlighting the larger collection of images and expression lengths in Genixer-350K compared to other grounding-based datasets.